 A strong future for Jabiru

-The Commonwealth and NT governments, Gundjeihmi Aboriginal Corporation (GAC) and Energy Resources of Australia all agree that Jabiru has a strong future as it transitions from a mining to a tourism and services hub for Kakadu National Park and the Region.
+The Commonwealth and NT governments, Gundjeihmi Aboriginal Corporation (GAC) and Energy Resources of Australia have signed a Memorandum of Understanding to secure Jabiru’s future as it transitions from a mining hub to a tourism and services hub for Kakadu National Park and the Region.

 Jabiru’s future will be guided by the vision of the Mirarr.
 Traditional Owners for the land on which Jabiru stands, for Jabiru to become “A world leading ecologically sustainable, economically and socially vibrant community where traditional Aboriginal culture, all people and the natural environment flourishes.”
 The Mirarr vision for the town is outlined in the Jabiru Masterplan